Dave Gust

-David Gust (born February 21, 1994) is an American professional ice hockey winger who is currently an unrestricted free agent.
+David Gust (born February 21, 1994) is an American former professional ice hockey winger.
 He most recently played with the Rockford IceHogs in the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).

 Playing career

 Amateur

 After playing minor hockey for the Chicago Fury in the Tier 1 Elite Hockey League (T1EHL), Gust was drafted 99th overall by the Fargo Force in the seventh round of the 2011 United States Hockey League (USHL) Entry Draft.

 On November 4, 2011, Gust made his USHL debut in a 4–2 win against the Lincoln Stars.
 He scored his first USHL goal in a 5–3 loss against the Indiana Ice on November 26, 2011, and finished his debut season with 14 goals and 16 assists in 43 games played.
 In his sophomore season for the Force, he played in 64 games scoring 21 goals and 28 assists en route to a Clark Cup Final appearance.

 Gust played collegiate hockey for the Ohio State Buckeyes in the Big Ten Conference from 2013 to 2017, following the footsteps of his older sister, Kara.
 During his rookie season, he appeared in 26 games, scoring 6 goals and 4 assists.
 He played in 25 games with three goals and five assists in his sophomore season and was an Academic All-Big Ten honoree.
 He improved in his junior season, playing in a career-high 36 games and scoring 11 goals and 25 points, and was named to his second Academic All-Big Ten selection.
 Before his senior season, Gust was named as an alternate captain for the Buckeyes; he played in 39 games with 18 points and 23 assists and was named to the Big Ten All-Tournament Team.